 Where your chosen courses are stored before moving forward to complete the enrollment process.
 REMEMBER: Just because you have loaded courses to your shopping cart, does not mean you have enrolled in those courses.

 A course outline of assignments, grading policy, course objectives and required textbooks for a course.

 An official copy of a student’s academic record.
 Transcripts are available to order online through studentclearinghouse.org.

 An unofficial copy of a student’s academic record.
-This document includes work in progress and can be accessed through your CMS account.
+This document includes work in progress and can be accessed through your OASIS account.

 UPPER DIVISION GENERAL EDUCATION (UDGE)